micmejia/bible-dump/NKJV/Numbers/Num 30.md

 and her husband heard _it,_ and made no response to her _and_ did not overrule her, then all her vows shall stand, and every agreement by which she bound herself shall stand.

 ###### 12
-But if her husband truly made them void on the day he heard _them,_ then whatever proceeded from her lips concerning her vows or concerning the agreement binding her, it shall not stand; her husband has made them [^b]void, and the Lord will release her.
+But if her husband truly made them void on the day he heard _them,_ then whatever proceeded from her lips concerning her vows or concerning the agreement binding her, it shall not stand; her husband has made them void, and the Lord will release her.

 ###### 13
 Every vow and every binding oath to afflict her soul, her husband may confirm it, or her husband may make it void.